Information notice on the protection of personal data.

 We also use tools to measure the effectiveness of our email campaigns, which enable us to engage in relevant commercial actions based on information collected (for example, sending a new message or a personalized offer).

 You can choose to opt out of analytics cookies from your browsing data.
-To do this, please find the necessary information following this Notice.
+To do this, please see the information below under “Your preferences on cookie placement.”